ermingpei/cvmfs/README.md

-Please refer to https://docs.computecanada.ca/wiki/Accessing_CVMFS for Compute Canada CVMFS documentation.
+Please refer to [the Compute Canada CVMFS documentation](https://docs.computecanada.ca/wiki/CVMFS) for information on accessing Compute Canada CVMFS.

+Our (github wiki)[https://github.com/ComputeCanada/CVMFS/wiki] provides more technical information on working with CVMFS.